wbrown/img2ansi/README.md

 the blocks for each 2x2 pixel block in the image.
 It is a fuzzy cache, so it is thresholded on error distance from the target block.

+There are built in embedded palettes that have precomputed tables for the colors.
+These are `ansi16`, `ansi256`, and `jetbrains32`.
+Each precomputed palette also has three color spaces that are precomputed: `RGB`, `Lab`, and `Redmean`.
+The default is `Redmean`.

 **Colors**

 By default the program uses the 16-color ANSI palette, split into 8 foreground colors and 8 background colors.
-The `-8bit` option can be used to enable 256 color mode.
-The `-jb` option can be used to use the JetBrains color scheme, which allows for separate foreground and background palettes to effectively double the number of colors available.
+There are three palettes built in, selectable by using the `-palette` option:
+* `ansi16`: The default 16-color ANSI palette
+* `ansi256`: The 256-color ANSI palette
+* `jetbrains32`: The JetBrains color scheme that uses 32 colors by having separate palettes for foreground and background colors.

-The program performes well without quantization, but if you want to reduce the number of colors in the output, you can use the `-quantization` option.
+The program performs well without quantization, but if you want to reduce the number of colors in the output, you can use the `-quantization` option.
 The default is `256` colors.
 This isn't the output colors, but the number of colors used in the quantization step.

+There are three color space options available: `RGB`, `Lab`, and `Redmean`.
+The most perceptually accurate is `Lab`, but it is also the slowest.
+The default is `Redmean`.

 **Image Size**